markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-4/spec-yaml.md

 All integrations come with a `conf.yaml.example` file that provides a starting point for actually setting up and using the integration.
 Depending on the nature of the integration this file can be complex.
 However, every `conf.yaml` has some things in common.
-For example, they all contain an `init_config` block and an `instance` block.
+For example, they all contain two main blocks:
+- The `init_config` block is where you put any common configuration information, for example, the name of the type of service the integration supports.
+- The `instances` block is where you can configure each instance of the integration you would like to run.

 Furthermore, they all follow a very specific syntax covering not only the keywords and types, but the _comments_ as well.
 The syntax is pretty strict.
 Luckily you don't need to worry about doing it by hand, as it's generated from a template using the `ddev` tooling.
 This is where `spec.yaml` comes into play.

 The `spec.yaml` file defines the contents of the example configuration and is used not only by the local tooling, but by the upstream Datadog CI/CD system as well.
 The configuration is defined in `spec.yaml`, and used to automatically create `conf.yaml`.
 This ensures `conf.yaml` follows standards and is consistent with other configuration files.